 ASAP organizes and leads a broad-based coalition effort that works to advance, win and defend new appliance, equipment and lighting standards which deliver large energy and water savings, monetary savings and environmental benefits.

-ASAP organizes the collective effort of efficiency proponents including efficiency, consumer and environmental groups, utility companies, state government agencies and others.
-Working together, the ASAP coalition seeks to build support for new and updated standards at the national and state levels through technical and policy advocacy and through outreach and education.
-ASAP is led by a steering committee that includes representatives from energy and water efficiency organizations, the environmental community, consumer groups, utilities and state government.
+ASAP organizes the collective effort of efficiency proponents including efficiency, consumer, and environmental groups; utility companies; state government agencies; and others.
+Working together, the ASAP coalition seeks to build support for new and updated standards at the national and state levels through technical and policy advocacy and outreach and education.
+ASAP is led by a steering committee that includes representatives from energy and water efficiency organizations, the environmental community, consumer groups, utilities, and state government.